kliklis/Financial-Management/README.md

 # Financial-Management
 This is a simple Java program, which helps you manage your income.
+It needs to be combined with a database.